esa/neuralg/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 ### Support
 Built with PyTorch and targeting GPU utilization, neuralg only supports input of type `torch.Tensor`.
 The current version of neuralg supports real valued input matrices of float dtype.
-Supported outputs are float and cfloat dtypes.
+Supported outputs are float and complexfloat dtypes.
 ### Small example
 The neuralg module is designed to resemble existing, commonly used numerical linear algebra libraries.
 Below is a small example showing how neuralg can be used to approximate the eigenvalues of a batch of random matrices.
 For a more elaborate and interactive example, please refer to the jupyter notebook [example problem](https://github.com/gomezzz/neuralg/notebooks/example_problem.ipynb). <!-- Change this link when public repo-->